arapat/bathymetry/README.md

    * "test-all": test the model trained on all data on the dataset from research institutions (test n times)
    * "train-instances": training a model using a data that is splitted on the instance level (ignore for now)
    * "test-instances": testing a model using a test set that was splitted on the instance level (ignore for now)

+3. Run testing

+Testing is implemented in this module (see above).

 ## Missing parts